badbmo/DatePicker_React_BadBmo/README.md

 ## Documentation

-You can find the npm package here:
+You can find the npm package [here] (https://www.npmjs.com/package/datepicker-react-by-badbmo)

-Visual :

 ## Installation